The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Firsthand reports are extremely valuable.
 If the insurance company has a Facebook page, check out examples of back-and-forth with customers (remember online forums should always be taken with a grain of salt).
 Is the company responsive after someone files an insurance claim?
 Are they courteous after a car accident?
 Chances are that the way a company responds to other customers is how they will respond to you.

-One option is to request an insurance policy review.
+Some insurance agents advise to you call your old company before canceling — which you're encouraged to do for a few reasons.
+First, ask if there are any cancelation fees.
+Depending on your company and when you cancel your policy, you can be charged a cancelation fee.
+Next, ask for a policy review.
 A policy review is basically a check-up on your current plan.
 You can speak with a company representative who can scan the policy for any discounts for which you qualify that weren’t available when you originally joined.
 Also, make sure that you aren’t being charged for tickets or accidents that should have by now fallen off your record.
-Car insurance companies frequently reassess customer rating factors and rate revisions are as routine as choosing a new phone plan.

-No matter if you choose to transfer your car insurance policy to a new company or re-up with your current insurer, it's important to cancel your current policy soon after your new contract begins.
-Be sure not to cancel before your new policy kicks in.
+No matter if you choose to transfer your car insurance policy to a new company or re-up with your current insurer, do not let your coverage lapse.
 Car insurance companies look closely for lapses in coverage, and you could be penalized for even the smallest of gaps.
 Another important consideration: driving without car insurance in the US is illegal in almost every circumstance.
+Learn here how best to cancel your coverage.

 You’ve got a new policy, a better insurance premium, and maybe even improved coverage.
 With this comes new ID cards and a new dec page.